 It’s also important to remember that the washer always goes to the bottom in a stacked arrangement.
 The washer is much heavier than the dryer (particularly when filled with water) and provides a secure base, and it also tends to vibrate more than the dryer making the ground the safest place for it to be.

 Make a Connection

-Selecting a Stackable Washing Machine and Dryer
+6 Tips for Selecting a Stackable Washing Machine and Dryer